gabrielmscampos/pyhepframework/README.md

 # pyhepframework

-Framework developed from the scratch as an study object of data analysis at CMS using Python.
+Framework developed from the scratch as an object of study for data analysis at CMS using Python.